uNRealCoder/ongod/README.md

 # onGod.js

 onGod.js is a light-weight (and lightheared)JavaScript library that enables the capture of Generation, Operation or Deletion of DOM elements.
 Simply put, it triggers an 'ongod' event whenever a child node is created, edited or removed.
-It uses the Mutation Observer.
+It uses the Mutation Observer which can be seen in the event.

 ## Usage